headjoe3/Rocrastinate/docs/1-4-component-types.md

 This second argument is the "props" argument, which is a table of extra properties given to the "Draggable" component.

-It may be helpful to introduce some element of [type safety](https://en.wikipedia.org/wiki/Type_safety) into your props in order to make it very clear what your component does and does not accept as an argument.
+It may be helpful to introduce some element of [type safety](https://en.wikipedia.org/wiki/Type_safety) into our props in order to make it very clear what our component does and does not accept as an argument.
 A good library for dynamic type safety is Osyris's [t library](https://github.com/osyrisrblx/t).

 ```lua
 local t = require(game.ReplicatedStorage.t)